Thomas Paine

-Thomas Paine (born Thomas Pain, – June 8, 1809; /ˈtɒməs ˈpeɪn/) was an English-born American Founding Father, French Revolutionary, inventor, political philosopher, and statesman.
-His pamphlets Common Sense (1776) and The American Crisis (1776–1783) framed the Patriot argument for independence from Great Britain at the outset of the American Revolution.
-Paine advanced Enlightenment-era arguments for human rights that shaped revolutionary discourse on both sides of the Atlantic.
+Thomas Paine (born Thomas Pain, – June 8, 1809; /ˈtɒməs ˈpeɪn/) was an English-born American Founding Father, inventor, political philosopher, and statesman.
+He authored Common Sense (1776) and The American Crisis (1776–1783), two of the most influential pamphlets at the start of the American Revolution, and he helped to inspire the colonial era patriots in 1776 to declare independence from Great Britain.
+His ideas reflected Enlightenment-era ideals of human rights.

-Born in Thetford, Norfolk, Paine immigrated to the British American colonies in 1774 with the help of Benjamin Franklin, arriving in time to participate in the American Revolution.
+Paine was born in Thetford, Norfolk, and immigrated to the British American colonies in 1774 with the help of Benjamin Franklin, arriving in time to participate in the American Revolution.
 Virtually every American Patriot read his 47-page pamphlet Common Sense, which catalyzed the call for independence from Great Britain.
-He followed that breakthrough with the pro-independence American Crisis pamphlet series.
-Paine returned to Britain in 1787 and wrote Rights of Man (1791) to rebut critics of the French Revolution, particularly the Anglo-Irish conservative writer Edmund Burke.
+He then wrote The American Crisis, a pro-independence pamphlet series.
+He returned to Britain in 1787, where he wrote Rights of Man (1791), in part a defense of the French Revolution against its critics, particularly the Anglo-Irish conservative writer Edmund Burke.
 His authorship of the tract led to a trial and conviction in absentia in England in 1792 for the crime of seditious libel.
+Paine was also a staunch critic of fiat currency, arguing in his 1786 essay Dissertations on Government that paper money was a form of state counterfeiting that undermined republican principles and public morality.